-- 5.29.3 The repeatability requirements do not apply on reactive compensation equipment that is not installed as a part of the continuously acting automatic voltage control system, e.g. a shunt reactor that is required to offset the gain of a long cable. - 5.30 The requirements should apply equally for all sites that may utilise hybrid STATCOMs/SVCs to provide reactive capability and voltage control irrespective of generation technology or geographical location.
+- 5.29.2 Users are capable of utilising any short term capability available within their own plant. - 5.29.3 The repeatability requirements do not apply on reactive compensation equipment that is not installed as a part of the continuously acting automatic voltage control system, e.g. a shunt reactor that is required to offset the gain of a long cable. - 5.30 The requirements should apply equally for all sites that may utilise hybrid STATCOMs/SVCs to provide reactive capability and voltage control irrespective of generation technology or geographical location.